 You are no longer in the hallways of UMD, so you will not be able to wear pajamas everywhere.
 We encourage you to dress to blend in.
 Students around the world dress in a similar fashion with a few exceptions depending on the location.
 The clothes you take with you should be well-fitting, neat, and clean.
 Dress neatly for dinner and don’t forget a fashionable outfit for going out.

 There may be instances where you will need to wear something a little dressier.
 For men, this means wearing a good pair of slacks, a dress shirt, and dress shoes.
 Ties are not usually required, but it's a good idea to bring one with you anyway.
 Women generally wear skirts or dress slacks and a nice top.
 Plan to bring one nice outfit.

 For information regarding bringing medication abroad, see the Health Information page.

 Verify the voltage and frequency used in the country you are studying in, and purchase a converter before leaving.
 The U.S. uses 100-127 V at 60 Hz, but many other countries use 220-240 V at 50 Hz.
 You must a converter for electrical appliances such as a curling iron, hairdryer, etc. Some items may be able to automatically convert the voltage and frequency.
 Check the owner’s manual or the device specification label.

-U.S. cell phones typically do not work abroad.
+U.S. cell phones typically do not work abroad, unless they are unlocked and the sim card can be changed out.
 Cell phones can be purchased or leased abroad, and past participants have found them extremely useful.
 Check with your cell phone provider for options while abroad.
 U.S. domestic calling cards will not work when calling from foreign countries.
 Check with the provider to find out more information before purchasing.
 Keep in contact with family back home using free internet applications such as Skype, What's App, or Google Hangouts.

 Computers & Devices